 Issuing and Operational Addresses

-In the Ripple Consensus Ledger, financial institutions typically use multiple Ripple addresses to minimize the risk associated with a compromised secret key.
+In the XRP Ledger, financial institutions typically use multiple XRP Ledger addresses to minimize the risk associated with a compromised secret key.
 Ripple strongly recommends the following separation of roles:

 - One issuing address, also known as a "cold wallet."
 This address is the hub of the financial institution's accounting relationships in the ledger, but sends as few transactions as possible.